Analysis | What’s a Noncompete Clause and Why Does the FTC Want to Ban Them?

 5. What happens next?

 The FTC will accept public comments on its proposal through March 20.
 It will review them before deciding whether to move forward with a final version.
-The last time the FTC issued a rule was in 1968, known as the Men and Boy’s Tailored Clothing Rule.
+The last time the FTC issued a rule defining an unfair method of competition was in 1968, known as the Men and Boy’s Tailored Clothing Rule.

 • FTC Chair Lina Khan argues for the ban in an oped in the New York Times.